flborrelli/github-api/github-api-test/README.md

 $ npm start
 ```

-Runs the app in the development mode.<br />
+- Runs the app in the development mode.<br />  <br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+- The page will reload if you make edits.<br /> <br />
-You will also see any lint errors in the console.
+- You will also see any lint errors in the console.

 ## Technologies